docsteveharris/paper-spotepi/paper-spotepi-readme.md

 Readme
 ======

-Todo:
+Avoiding all analyses of the 'effectiveness' of ICU (i.e. effect of decision to admit, or early admission) Factors affecting outcome for patients _not_ admitted Examining the effect of occupancy
+	- in the frailty model allows for confounding by hospital
+	- but removes the effect of hospital	that operates _through_ occupancy Recast results to emphasise interest in outcomes of patients referred to and not immediately admitted (esp. those with a recommendation for critical care)

+inbox:
 =====

+@continue:

+@next:
+	- redo predictors
+			- add in time-varying covariates to survival models
+			- drop site level predictors except from incidence model
+				- simplify site level predictors (drop ?emergency admissions, CMP throughput) ... or just remove through out
+			- switch to ccmds 2 or 3 (now) (back from osupp)

+	- bootstrap CI
+		- check/read about which SE to use after bootstrap (simple vs ...) at present assuming central limit theorem holds and sampling by bootstrap creates this distn then use Z
+	abstract:
+		- 95%CI for delay when refusing admission
+		- 95%CI for delay with high occupancy
+	intro:
+		- explain concept of tracking patients not admitted emphasise USP that we have followed all patients
+	methods:
+		- explain why mortality analysis in subgroup of patients rejected
+	results:
+		- tables
+			- table 1
+		- figures
+			- fig 1: consort diagram
+				- repeat for subgroup recommended?
+			- sfig 1: occupancy over time
+		- move treatment limits cohort earlier in results and then ignore further then remaining discussion is around fate of patients without treatment limits remaining on the ward (and comparison with those immediately admitted)
+		- run full simulation for survival models
+		- run survival model in full cohort maybe add in interaction between room_cmp and recommendation discussion

+@later:

 	- writing
 		- model decision to admit as binary excluding patients with a treatment limitation order
 			- tidying tasks
-			- extract MOR @done(2015-12-10)
 				- re-run with SOFA score to keep severity adjustment consistent
 				- exclude patients with level 3 support	and replace v_ccmds_now with organ_support (soup)
 				- redo exact OR in text after updating model
 				- redo MOR excluding patient level factors
 			- sensitivity models
 				- full cohort without rxlimit exclusion
 				- sensitivity using time2icu as the dependent var
 				- early admission as the dependent var instead
 				- within subgroup with a recommendation for critical care
 			- comment in text on
 				- effect of occupancy
-				- number of additional patients who would be predicted to be admitted were occupancy OK (overall, and amongst those recommended)
+					- number of additional patients who would be predicted to be admitted were occupancy OK (overall, and amongst those recommended) get at the weighted mean by taking `n.extra` and dividing by the study pop
+						- full model
+						- in subgroup recommended (this might be the model to present)
 				- inter site variability via MOR
 					- translate into predicted admissions too?

 		- finish with mortality model for decision to admit
 			- for all patients
 			- for patients recommended to critical care show similar outcomes, in discussion then comment on incomplete adjustment which sets up next paper
 		- table comparing the three pathways